 Additionally, optimising high quality forage grown on the farm reduces the carbon footprint and overhead costs of the business when compared to imported feeds.
 Supplying animals with homegrown forage can contribute to reduced carbon emissions through less reliance on imported concentrates.
 However, it is important to note that feeding of low-quality forage could potentially reduce liveweight gains for the animal and increase time spent on the farm, resulting in increased GHG emissions.

-Some studies have suggested that incorporating seaweed into cattle diets can help to reduce methane production by as much as 80%.
+Some studies have suggested that incorporating seaweed into cattle diets can help to reduce methane production by as much as 80% (Roque et al., 2021).
 Use of seaweed has not yet been widely commercialised as a feed supplement for livestock, however, there is significant future potential here.
 Expanding knowledge in this area and exploring different supplements of animal diets could help contribute to reaching the target of net zero.

 Maximising above-ground diversity directly correlates to flourishing below-ground ecosystems that retain and sequester carbon.
 Incorporating mixed herbal leys into grazing or cutting fields improves the quality of forage while boosting livestock health and soil fertility.
 Liveweight gains and milk production can be improved through adding forage herbs such as ribgrass, chicory and burnet that offer vital nutrients to the animal.
 Crops that are deep rooted such as cocksfoot or chicory push root exudates deeper into the soil, improving nutrient availability, structure and drought tolerance.